Noah Syndergaard: 2015: World Series Appearance

 On September 26, after defeating the Cincinnati Reds 10–2 at the Great American Ball Park, the Mets clinched their first NL East title and postseason appearance in nine years.
 They faced the Los Angeles Dodgers in the 2015 National League Division Series (NLDS), with Syndergaard starting in Game 2.
 He went 6 1/3 innings, allowing three runs while striking out nine, and the Dodgers took the game by a score of 5–2.
 Syndergaard made his first career appearance in relief for Game 5 of the NLDS, pitching a scoreless seventh inning in the 3–2 victory, helping to eliminate the Dodgers and send the Mets to the 2015 National League Championship Series (NLCS).
 Syndergaard started the second game of that series as well, outdueling Jake Arrieta of the Chicago Cubs by striking out nine batters in 5 2/3 innings of New York's 4–1 victory.
 The Mets swept the Cubs in the best-of-seven series, earning their first National League pennant and World Series appearance since 2000.
-With the Mets down 2–0 in the 2015 World Series against the Kansas City Royals, Syndergaard started Game 3, where he started the game with an intentional pitch to the head of Kansas City shortstop Alcides Escobar in an attempt to rattle the team's offense.
+With the Mets down 2–0 in the 2015 World Series against the Kansas City Royals, Syndergaard started Game 3, where he intentionally threw the game's first pitch high and tight to Kansas City shortstop Alcides Escobar.
 He went on to give the Mets their first win of the series, allowing three runs on seven hits but striking out six and leading New York to a 9–3 victory.
 It was the only game the Mets would win, as the Royals took the World Series in five games.